-A person's age and their stage of life affect how many daily trips they take.
-Busy professionals with children living at home tend to run more errands, while college students or retirees generally make fewer trips.
-Historically, the 35-44 age group, known for their peak travel and driving years, made up a significant portion of the population (23%).
-However, as of the 2020 census, this group has dropped to just under 13%, and is projected to stay near this level through 2050.
-Moreover, younger generations 48.8% entering their peak travel years 52.4% are experiencing minimal growth or even decline.
+Moreover, younger generations entering their peak travel years are experiencing minimal growth or even decline.
 Conversely, the 65+ demographic is expected to boom, reaching 18% of the population in 2050 compared to 14.5% today.
-The following chart and data table shows a significant boom in the 65+ population.
+The following chart and data table shows significant growth in the 65+ population.
 By 2050, the older generation will increase by 52% in the MPO area (49% in Fayette County and 72% in Jessamine County).
 By comparison, the younger will only increase by an average of 18% in the MPO area (19% in Fayette County and 12% in Jessamine County).